WilliamStaudenmeier/Mobile_Trends_Using_Spark_and_Dash/README.md

 You can get the data files for Google here: https://www.kaggle.com/datasets/gauthamp10/google-playstore-apps (Google-Playstore.csv), and for Apple here https://www.kaggle.com/datasets/gauthamp10/apple-appstore-apps (appleAppData.csv).

-First, copy these files into the same directory: Mobile_Trends_Using_Spark_and_Dash.
+First, copy these files into the same directory: Mobile_Trends_Using_Spark_and_Dash, then navigate to this directory in the command line or editor of your choice.

 The app consists of three main files:
 - app.py (entrypoint)